nadhirahanwar/myApp/README.md

 ```

 * Returns the `verify-mfa.blade.php` view.
-* Only accessible to unauthenticated users (e.g., after logout for MFA).
+* Only accessible to unauthenticated users.

 #### 2. **Verify Submitted MFA Code**